MayoLJS/MayoLJS/README.md

 - 📊 I am a Data Analyst with expertise in analyzing data for over 6 years.
 - 💹 Proficient in a wide range of data analytics tools, I excel at data collection, cleansing, processing, analysis, and visualization to support business projections, market analysis, product growth strategies, and the execution of data-driven marketing plans.
 My insights empower management and stakeholders to make informed decisions.
-- 🌱 I am also exploring advanced machine learning algorithms to enhance predictive modeling and business forecasting.
+- 🌱 I am also exploring advanced machine learning algorithms to enhance predictive modeling and business forecasting alongside streamlit for web development.

 ---
 ### I am proficient in the following skills